 6. Can my IRA be sued?

 Your IRA may be subject to legal action.
 IRAs are not always exempt from creditor claims, and are never exempt from federal or state taxing authorities; however, some states do not permit creditors to collect from IRAs.

 7. What can I purchase in my IRA besides real estate?

-You may purchase notes, commissions, options, private placements, account receivables, timber deeds, crops, cattle, anything which is not prohibited or collectible as defined by the Internal Revenue code.
+You may purchase notes, commissions, options, private placements, accounts receivable, timber deeds, crops, cattle, or anything else that is not prohibited or collectible as defined by the Internal Revenue code.